intergalacticfm/online-radio-channels/README.md

   * [Intergalactic FM add-on](http://kodi.wiki/view/Add-on:Intergalactic_FM), see also its [GitHub project](https://github.com/PanderMusubi/plugin.audio.intergalacticfm)
 * The music player [Clementine](https://clementine-player.org), see also its [GitHub project](https://github.com/clementine-player/Clementine), has:
   * SomaFM service provider
-  * Intergalactic FM service provider ([under construction, help wanted](https://github.com/clementine-player/Clementine/pull/5243))
+  * Intergalactic FM service provider

 Tools that are practical to use in this context are http://jsoneditoronline.org and http://jsonviewer.stack.hu for JSON.
 At http://json-schema.org the definition of the JSON schema itself can be found.
 For XML the tool XML Copy Editor http://xml-copy-editor.sourceforge.net might come in handy.